Forcing the $\Pi^1_n$-Uniformization Property: Forcing over canonical inner models with Woodin cardinals

-We collect $M_1 | \omega_1$, the relevant clubs through $M_1$-stationary sets, and the branches through the Suslin trees which create the pattern which codes up $w$ and write everything into one set $X \subset \omega_1$.
 Our next goal is to rewrite the set $X$, such that already suitable countable models can read off $w$.
 Here we our argument has to diverge from the $W$-case, as $M_1$'s definition is more complicated.

 We first note that any transitive, $\aleph_1$-sized $\ZFP$ model $M$ which contains $X$ will satisfy